dani-parra/EMPlatform/README.md

  * Queue tool like rabbit or other (to define).
  * Push notifications with a provider like onesignal in free tier (to define).
  * Improve the security implemented to the services in the first version.
+ * Separate the project modules in multiple services